Interracial Relationships: Diversity And Struggles

-Social pressure builds tension and conflicts between couples, eventually leading to splitsville.
+Social pressure builds tension and conflicts between couples, which can eventually leading to splitsville.
 To tackle this, incorporate the following into your relationship:

 - Acceptance of love between the couple holds more importance than others accepting it.
 The best alliance between you and your partner is one where any outside opinion, words, or actions aren’t allowed to enter the circle of your relationship.
 External distractions deviate you from your purpose and important things.
 So, keeping them at the door is the best option.

-- Don’t give the reigns of your relationship in the hands of friends, family, society, etc. Both partners should know what is best for their relationship, as it becomes easier to work forward from there.
+- Don’t give the reins of your relationship to the hands of friends, family, society, etc. Both partners should know what is best for their relationship, as it becomes easier to work forward from there.